-"What stood out to me about Friends of the Children was that they employ and train their mentors and that they commit to every child for 12 1/2 years," says Jordan.
+"What stood out to me about Friends of the Children was that they employ and train their mentors and that they commit to every child for 12½ years," said Jordan.
 "That dedication is important to me.
 My mentors believed in me and taught me the power of perseverance.
 I want youth in Friends of the Children to see that they have that same potential."

 Shortly after learning about the organization in early 2018, Jordan donated proceeds of three special-edition Nike Michael Jordan Bulls jerseys to Friends of the Children.
 In November of 2018, Jordan made a multimillion-dollar investment in the organization with a donation from earnings from the documentary.
 This allowed the organization to serve more youth and families across the country, including youth in Chicago, Charlotte, Tampa Bay, New York City and Los Angeles.
 The funds also supported the expansion to seven new locations, including Detroit and Salt Lake City.